 five year running mean is displayed as a black line overlaying the bars in the

 figure.
-The sub basins are displayed in the centre of Figure 1 and the sub
+The sub-basins are displayed in the centre of Figure 1 and the

-basins described are the Baltic Proper, the Gulf of Riga, the Gulf of Finland
+sub-basins described are the Baltic Proper, the Gulf of Riga, the Gulf of

-and the Gulf of Bothnia.
-A figure with the sum of the Baltic Sea sub basins is
+Finland and the Gulf of Bothnia.
+A figure with the sum of the Baltic Sea

-also included, partly to give an overview of the entire Baltic Sea and partly
+sub-basins is also included, partly to give an overview of the entire Baltic

-in the total runoff to the Baltic Sea area, nor in the sub-regions.
+in the total runoff to the Baltic Sea area, or in the sub-regions.
 Instead,

 this time period is characterised by dry and wet periods lasting for a couple

 of years to a decade.
-During 2015 the runoff were above mean values in the Gulf
+During 2016 the runoff were above mean values in the

-of Bothnia and the Gulf of Finland, while in the Gulf of Riga and the Baltic
+Baltic Proper and the Gulf of Finland, while in the Gulf of Riga and the Gulf

-Table 1.
-2015 runoff values [m3s-1] are compared to the 1950-2014 mean of the annual averages for the sub basins in the Baltic Sea and the difference in % are displayed.
+annual averages for the sub-basins in the Baltic Sea and the difference in %

 times, there have been similar features in the changes of runoff values for all